-Applications for Fall 2022 will open in early September 2021.
+Applications for Fall 2023 are closed - applications for Fall 2024 will open in September 2023.

 The U-M Program in Chemical Biology is one of the largest free-standing interdepartmental programs in the U.S. offering a Ph.D. degree in Chemical Biology.
 Students receive unparalleled opportunity for research and the flexibility to tailor the program around their own interests.

 Participating faculty have appointments in departments including: